Our guide will help you understand the furlough process

 - whose pay varies – 80% of the average payable between (these dates are inclusive) the start date of their employment or 6 April 2020 (whichever is later) and the day before their CJRS extension furlough period begins.

-Employees can be furloughed where they are unable to work because they:
+Employees can be furloughed where they are unable to work due to caring responsibilities arising out of the coronavirus situation.
+These can include situations such as:

 The CJRS is not intended for short-term sick absences.
 If, however, employers want to furlough employees for business reasons and they are currently off sick, they are eligible to do so, as with other employees.